LaboratoireMecaniqueLille/crappy/docs/source/developers.rst

 synchronization instance attributes are set to the corresponding class attributes of Block.
 Basically, the class attributes are shared with all the instances of Block.
 This is only possible because at that point the Blocks do not live in a separate Process yet, they all run in ``__main__``.

-Short after, all the Blocks are started, meaning that they all run in a separate Process.
+When at least one VisionBlock is present, ``prepare_all`` also performs the graph-level image setup before starting the children.
+It first verifies that the Block registry and :class:`~crappy.links.LinkGraph` contain the same names.
+For each image source, it walks every downstream ImageLink descendant and asks that consumer whether it needs source-side configuration.
+Each returned :class:`~crappy.blocks.vision.block.ConfigRequest` is checked against the source and requester names, duplicated, and registered at both ends with a dedicated one-way :obj:`multiprocessing.Pipe`.
+Under the ``fork`` start method, each Block also receives the list of unrelated endpoints that it will inherit and must close when its child Process begins.
+This is important because otherwise an unintended open copy could prevent a requester from detecting a failed source through end-of-file.

+The main Process then creates one ``multiprocessing.Manager`` for the shared image metadata and format dictionaries.
+Each image-producing VisionBlock creates a shared-memory name, lock, readiness Event, and image counter, and publishes this same set of objects to all its outgoing ImageLinks.
+This is the framework-level state for one source buffer, the actual shared-memory segment is created later by the image-producing child, after its configuration has established the final image format.

+Finally, all the Blocks are started in separate Processes.
+The main Process closes its copies of all configuration Pipe endpoints after starting them, whether preparation succeeds or fails.
 If an exception is caught during the *prepare* phase, it first breaks the :obj:`~multiprocessing.Barrier` and then triggers :ref:`The cleanup phase`.

 The renice phase
 """"""""""""""""